Appendix 1: Summary of Privacy Rights under the GDPR (Regulation (EU) 2016/679) and the Data Protection Act 2018

 5.6 Consent

 Some Firm offices are located in different countries.
-The Firm will transfer personal information from one country to another from time to time.
+The Firm will transfer Personal Information from one country to another from time to time.
 It will do so in compliance with applicable privacy and data protection law.
-For purposes of facilitating transfers of personal information from the UK or the EU to the U.S., Locke Lord LLP and Locke Lord (UK) LLP, have entered into Standard Contractual Clauses approved by the EU and the UK.
+For purposes of facilitating transfers of Personal Information from the UK or the EU to the U.S., Locke Lord LLP and Locke Lord (UK) LLP, have entered into Standard Contractual Clauses approved by the EU and the UK.
 You may request a copy of these Standard Contractual Clauses from the Firm at any time.
-Where the Firm transfers personal information from the EU or UK to any third party outside the EEA where there is no relevant adequacy decision, it will put in place EU Standard Contractual Clauses or, as appropriate, either an international data transfer agreement (“IDTA”) or an addendum to the EU Standard Contractual Clauses, with such third party or confirm the implementation of a safeguard required by GDPR.
+Where the Firm transfers Personal Information from the EU or UK to any third party outside the EEA where there is no relevant adequacy decision, it will put in place EU Standard Contractual Clauses or, as appropriate, either an international data transfer agreement (“IDTA”) or an addendum to the EU Standard Contractual Clauses, with such third party or confirm the implementation of a safeguard required by GDPR or in some instances it may rely upon derogations contained in Article 49 GDPR.

 Personal data may be freely transferred by the Firm between the EEA and the UK in accordance with the European Commission’s implementing decision of 28.6.21 on the adequate protection of personal data by the United Kingdom.